CloudCannon/documentation/_building/2-jekyll.md

 title: Jekyll
 ---

-CloudCannon will compile any site that contains `_config.yml` with Jekyll.
+CloudCannon builds any site that contains a `_config.yml` file in the root folder with Jekyll.

 ---